IITDBGroup/CS116/_labs/lab4.md

 Method `writeToCSV` takes a data frame and writes the table is represents to a CSV file.

 > This method needs to handle I/O errors.
+Also if the file already exists an exception should be thrown instead of modifying the file.
 {: .notice--danger}

+### Test Case

-## The CSV File Format
+### The CSV File Format

 The **CSV** (**C**omma **S**eparated **V**alues) file format is a textual format for storing tabular data.
 The first line of a CSV file may be a header which lists the names of columns of the table.
 All the following lines are the data where each line corresponds to a row in the table.
 Both the column names and column values of a row are separated using comma (`","`), hence the name.
 For instance, shown below is the content of a CSV file which stores a table with 3 columns (`Name`, `Age`, `Salary`) and three rows.
 For example, the first row is denotes a person with name `Peter` who is `45` years old and earns `30000`.